novafacile/novaconsent/README.md

 ## Own Configuration

 You can use your own configuration.
-Just include a javascript variable with the name novaConsentConfig and overwride the values as your wish.
-It's not neccessary to overwrite every value.
+Just include a javascript variable with the name ```novaConsentConfig``` and overwride the values as your wish.
+It's not necessary to overwrite every value.

 ### Example with Full Configuration
 ```